Briarwood station: Station layout

+The tile band is part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Parsons Boulevard, the next express station to the east.
+The yellow tiles used at the Briarwood station were also used at Kew Gardens-Union Turnpike, the next express station to the west, and Sutphin Boulevard, the only other local station between Union Turnpike and Parsons Boulevard.

+The I-beam piers on the platforms are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the walls adjoining each platform.
 The full-length mezzanine is directly above the platforms; however the northern half was closed, and the station mezzanine has hosted the NYPD Transit Bureau's District 20 station house since the mid-1990s.
 The open southern half is separated into three sections with chain-link fences; fare control is in the middle due to the need to have a pedestrian underpass under Queens Boulevard.
 As a result, there are no free transfers between directions.
+The station contains the headquarters of the New York City Police Department (NYPD)'s Transit District 20.

+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.

 Exits

 The full-time exit is via a long passageway to Main Street and Queens Boulevard, where there is an escalator and elevator to the north side of Queens Boulevard.
 The elevator leads only to the mezzanine level.
 Another pair of exits exists at the southwestern corner of Queens Boulevard and the Van Wyck Expressway service road: one on the west side of the service road next to Maple Grove Cemetery, the other on the east side of the service road adjoining the Van Wyck Expressway.